Xinnan-Alex/basic-poll-system-django/readme.md

-"# Basic Poll System using Django"
+# Basic Poll System using Django